ahaborte918/vpn/README.md

 </p>
 <p>

 Now scroll down the and select the “Downloads" tab.
 Here we can choose which operating system we want to download the VPN on.
-In our case we will use Windows to download it (as shown in EXAMPLE 4B).
+In our case we selected Windows (as shown in EXAMPLE 4B).
 Once the download completes the application is now installed.

 </p>
 <br />